-The Denturism program will prepare the graduate for a career as a Denturist.
-Students will develop knowledge, skills and attitudes consistent with their scope of practice in particular assisting clients in attaining and maintaining oral health through the provision of complete, partial and immediate dentures, and dentures over implants.
-Students are trained specifically in clinical and laboratory aspects related to their field.
-Students will use a problem-solving framework; basing all decisions, judgments and interventions on current research and theory.
-The program will prepare the graduate for the legal and ethical responsibilities of a Denturist and with a basic understanding of business practices related to self-employment.
+In this program, students prepare for careers as Denturists.
+Students develop knowledge, skills and attitudes consistent with their scope of practice, in particular assisting clients in attaining and maintaining oral health.
+Students gain knowledge and train specifically in clinical and laboratory aspects related to their field, including complete, partial and immediate dentures, and dentures over implants.
+Students use a problem-solving framework, basing all decisions, judgments and interventions on current research and theory.
+Students are prepared for the legal and ethical responsibilities of a Denturist with an understanding of business practices related to self-employment.

 Applicants will be assessed based on previous academic achievements in the prerequisite courses and an average of other courses within their final year of study prior to applying to the program.

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
 It is the student's responsibility to provide the completed document prior to placement start.

 NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.